 The university offers a number of services to assist students.
 Faculty should be especially aware of those enumerated below.
-For services designed primarily for faculty, see "Services," pages 176-178 and "Health Services" pages 178-179.
+For services designed primarily for faculty, see page 195 and "Health Services" pages 197-198.
 Services for staff are set forth in the Staff Handbook.